Jurek-Raben/DawProject-Tool/README.md

 - Loads fine into Bitwig 5.3+ (all) and Studio One 7.2+ (VST3 completely, AU without automation)
 - You can also convert any sample instrument to Redux VST3 via context menu
 - AudioUnit preset and automation export (not working in S1, due to bugs in S1)
+- VST2 preset and automation export (not working in S1, due to bugs in S1)
-- VST3 preset export
+- VST3 preset and automation export

 #### Partly working so far

 - Workaround VST2 preset export (via included VST2 helper tool)
 - Workaround VST2 automation (via included VST2 helper tool)
-- Workaround VST3 fx automation (via included VST3 helper tool)
+- Workaround VST3 automation (via included VST3 helper tool)

 #### What’s not working / not implemented yet